4 Best Tennis Racquets for Control (2022)

 Overall

-The Gravity Pro is a classic, modern, and dynamic racquet for aggressive generation players.
+The Head Gravity Pro is a classic, modern, and dynamic racquet for aggressive generation players.

 Stability and control of the racquet is a top notch as it’s weight that is always a priority for today’s generation players.